21 Life-Changing Quotes from Man’s Search for Meaning by Viktor Frankl

 “Everything can be taken from a man but one thing: the last of the human freedoms – to choose one’s attitude in any given set of circumstances, to choose one’s own way.”

 This quote hits me hard every time I read it.
-In our modern world of endless options, it’s easy to forget that our most fundamental freedom isn’t about external choices, but about our internal response to life.
+In our modern world of endless options, it’s easy to forget that our most fundamental freedom isn’t about external choices.
+It’s about our internal response to life.

 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”

 Think about that space for a moment.
 It’s there in every interaction, every challenge, every moment of frustration.
-I’ve learned to pause in that space, even if just for a breath, and remember my power to choose.
+I’ve learned to pause in that space, even if just for a breath.
+I remember my power to choose.

 Love and Connection